Home Vancouver Monthly Calendar Vancouver Marathons and Other Running Races Vancouver’s Big Pirate Run in Richmond

 Location and Registration

-The Big Pirate Run takes place in Garry Point Park in Richmond, located near Steveston Village at 12011 Seventh Avenue in the southwest corner of the city.
-The park is where other events sometimes take place including the Richmond Cherry Blossom Festival and Ships to Shore Festival (although the latter hasn’t happened since 2017).
+The Big Pirate Run takes place in Garry Point Park in Richmond which is located near Steveston Village at 12011 Seventh Avenue in the southwest corner of the city.
+The park is where other events sometimes take place including the Richmond Cherry Blossom Festival).

 The route for the run goes along the water.
 Those taking part in the longer runs pass the Richmond Olympic Oval and come within sight of Vancouver International Airport.

 The pricing for each distance is less expensive the earlier you buy it.
-Below is the early bird price for each distance in 2023, followed by the regular price for each from 2022.
-(Note: Prices and other details are subject to change.)
+Below were the prices for each distance in 2024.
+(Note: Prices and other details were subject to change.)
+These prices will likely be similar in 2025, though exact details are to be confirmed.

 TIP: Use the promo code VBP10 when signing up and you’ll save 10%!

 All entrants receive a pirate name bib which can be customized.
 They also get a random costume item.
 Everyone who finishes the run receives a souvenir as well.
-These packages can either be mailed to participants, picked up on September 22nd or collected on the day of the event.
+These packages can either be mailed to participants or collected on the day of the event.

 The Big Fun Run Series

 The Big Pirate Run is part of a series of family-friendly running events that have come to Metro Vancouver.
-First, the Big Jungle Run at Burnaby Lake Park in March is followed by the Big Easter Run at Jericho Beach in April.
-Following the Big Superhero Run in August is the Big Pirate Run in September.
+First, the Big 80’s Run is at Burnaby’s Central Park in March.
+Next, there is the Big Easter Run at Jericho Beach in April followed by the Big Jungle Run at Burnaby Lake Park in May.
+Next, the Big Superhero Run is in August, the Big Pirate Run happens in September, and the Big Halloween Run takes place in October.
 Lastly, there’s the Big Elf Run at Stanley Park in December.

 To learn more about the other runs, see our article about the Big Fun Run Series.